mishvets/Chess/README.md

 2. For **castling**, it is necessary that the king and the tour do not move before that and there are no figures between them.
 Then for a long castling white figures:
 `-m e1 c1`, for short castling: `-m e1 g1`
 3. **En passant** - it is a special pawn capture that can only occur immediately after a pawn makes a move of two squares from its starting square, and it could have been captured by an enemy pawn had it advanced only one square.
 The opponent captures the just-moved pawn "as it passes" through the first square.
-The result is the same as if the pawn had advanced only one square and the enemy pawn had captured it normally.
+The result is the same as if the pawn had advanced only one square and the enemy pawn had captured it normally: `-m b5 a6`
 ````
                    W H I T E
         a    b    c    d    e    f    g    h